soijebor/School_District_Analysis/README.md

 ## *Challenge Overview*

-A chief data scientist for a city school has given me the following tasks to complete After replacing the reading and math scores for the Thomas High School with NaN
+A chief data scientist for a city school has given me the following tasks to complete after replacing the reading and math scores for the Thomas High School with NaN
   1. Create a duplicate of PyCitySchools.ipynb and rename it PyCitySchools_Challenge.ipynb.
   2. Correct the students' names so there are no professional prefixes or suffixes.
   3. Replace the reading and math scores for ninth graders at Thomas High School with NaN.